Click on the topic below to go directly to the related Q&A:

-However, if the Choice district in which the Choice student has completed the terminal grade has a send-receive agreement or a constituent relationship with a school with the requisite grades and the receiving school is in a Choice district, the receiving Choice district may give enrollment preference to the Choice student from their sending district.
+However, if the Choice district where the Choice student has completed the terminal grade has a send-receive agreement or a constituent relationship with a school with the requisite grades and the receiving school is in a Choice district, the receiving Choice district may give enrollment preference to the Choice student from their sending district.
 If the receiving school Choice district decides to give enrollment preference to Choice students from its sending district, it must develop an acceptance policy that is equitable and defensible.
 A high school district should develop policy adopted by the board regarding Choice student applicants and the preferences allowed.

-If the student wants to apply to another Choice district, the STUDENT APPLICATION TIMELINE for the 2015-2016 SCHOOL YEAR and application process should be followed:
+If the student wants to apply to another Choice district, the STUDENT APPLICATION TIMELINE for the 2017-18 SCHOOL YEAR and application process should be followed: